 Valor Fitness BD-7 Power Rack w/LAT Pull Attachment and Other Bundle Options for a Complete Home Gym

-- 17 variable positions for bar supports ranging in height from 17.5" to 68"
+- ADJUSTABLE- 27 variable positions for bar support, ranging in height from 17.5" to 68".
+Vibrant numbering system to easily identify variable positions.

 Valor Fitness is a USA based company started back in 2006 by Jim & Julie Vanderbleek.